wonma/100-days-of-code/log.md

 **Thoughts**
 If I get stuck in the coding process, it's actually not struggling but a very lucky chance like a free gift box in a game.
 I will continuously train my mindset this way!

+---

+### Day 52: December 7, Wednesday

+**Today's Progress**
+Reviewed the Cursor Tracker code and found some answers to my questions.

+**Thoughts**
+It's great that I could get the hang of the new concept, but I feel thirsty for a lot of new exercises that will let me experience a lot of errors and a-ha moments.

 <!--

 <!-- ### Day 1: June 27, Monday